MoAD is open. There may be building works during your visit. The Cabinet Room is temporarily closed. Learn more

 From thankful Ukrainians.

-Ukrainian refugees presented this colourful cushion to Immigration Minister Arthur Calwell at the Bathurst Reception Centre on 19 September 1948.
+Ukrainian refugees presented this colourful embroidered cushion to Immigration Minister Arthur Calwell at the Bathurst Reception Centre on 19 September 1948.

 A substantial change in immigration policy.